Duet3D/wiki-content/User_manual/Tuning/Duet_3_1HCL_tuning.md

 ![duet_3_1hcl_tuning_test_03.png](/duet_boards/duet_3_can_expansion/duet_3_1hcl/duet_3_1hcl_tuning_test_03.png =800x)

-#### Tuning the Holding Current

-At the beginning of this process, the holding current was set to 100%.
-This can now be reduced to save power (and prevent the motors running hot!).

-To do so, use

-`M917 #nn                ; Where # is the axis being tuned (X, Y or Z) and nn is the holding percent`

-to gradually reduce the holding current.
-Each time, record a G1 command and view the error (as above).
-Keep reducing the current to get it as low as possible whilst remaining within an acceptable level of error - the exact value of which is a matter of personal preference.

-Standard closed loop drives should be able to perform correctly with a holding current as low as 0-20%.

-Don't forget to update config.g with your updated M917 command after you have found a suitable value!

 #### Noise reduction

 You might have noticed that your motor makes a noise similar to white noise after tuning.
 The reasons for this can be seen by plotting the PID control signal and it's components on a G1 move:

 ![duet_3_1hcl_tuning_test_04.png](/duet_boards/duet_3_can_expansion/duet_3_1hcl/duet_3_1hcl_tuning_test_04.png =800x)

-The PID signal has a large potion of noise introduced by the D term.
+The PID signal has a large portion of noise introduced by the D term.
 This isn't too much of a surprise since even small amounts of noise will be picked up by the D term as large gradients, and amplified.

-In order to reduce this noise, the D term can be set to zero, however this will have an effect on accuracy.
+In order to reduce this noise, the D term can be set to zero, however this will increase overshoot and therefore have an effect on accuracy.
 When a G1 command is run on the Ender 3 example above, a tuned D value gives a maximum error of ± 0.07 steps.
 When using D=0, that error is increased to ± 0.1 steps, however the motor runs much quieter.
+This is still an order of magnitude better than the factory-default parameters.

+A better way to reduce noise is to accept a slightly worse step response by reducing the P term.
+This in turn will reduce the optimum D term, which will reduce the noise.

-This is still an order of magnitude better than the factory-default parameters, and is a matter of personal preference weighing up the sound of the motors against the decreased accuracy.
+It is a matter of personal preference weighing up the sound of the motors against the decreased accuracy.

 # Reporting failure to maintain position